GRADE 2/3 LEAGUE RULES

 a.
 Each team has no more than two “pitcher’s helpers” positioned at least three feet behind the pitcher while maintaining full visibility of the batter.

 b.
-An additional infielder may stand by second base
+An additional infielder may stand behind second base

 c.
 Other players should play in the outfield and stand at least ten feet behind the base path until the ball is fielded.